ember-learn/ember-blog/source/2020-03-13-the-ember-times-issue-139.md

 ## [EmberConf 2020 is on (and goes virtual) 📺🎉](https://emberconf.com/#/emberconf-update-march-12)

-Despite the current health situation, resulting difficulties with travel and event restrictions, **EmberConf 2020** from **March 16-18** is around the corner and will definitely **be on**!
+Despite the current health situation, resulting difficulties with travel and event restrictions, **EmberConf 2020, March 16th-18th** is around the corner and will definitely **be on**!
 As usual, you can enjoy inspiring talks about Ember, the web and open-source from community members from all around the world at **EmberConf's first-ever all-virtual conference**!

 100% of the conference talks will be delivered remotely at the regularly scheduled time at [emberconf.com](https://emberconf.com/) - ready to watch together with your colleagues and Ember friends.
 Hangout with other conference attendees at [#ember-conf](https://discordapp.com/channels/480462759797063690/480502413917421570) on the [Ember Discord](https://discordapp.com/invite/emberjs) to share your thoughts on your favorite presentations and do not miss out on your [digital conference swag bag](https://emberconf.com/#/streamer-swag).

-For more details on _why_ EmberConf goes virtual this year and how you can join from home, please read [the latest conference announcement](https://emberconf.com/#/emberconf-update-march-12)!
+For more details on <span style="font-style: italic;">why</span> EmberConf goes virtual this year and how you can join from home, please read [the latest conference announcement](https://emberconf.com/#/emberconf-update-march-12)!

 Last but not least, we would like to thank everyone involved in the setup of this amazing conference we all love; in particular, we would like to thank and also ask you to please extend a warm thank you to [Leah Silber (@wifelette)](https://github.com/wifelette) who is making this year's awesome EmberConf possible against all odds.
 If you meet her virtually, be sure to send her a ❤️!